abdulrahmanibrahimdawood/Liver_Diagnosis/README.md

 - Flutter: For building the cross-platform mobile application.
 - REST API: For backend services, ensuring secure data communication.
-- Token-Based Authentication: For secure user authentication.
+- Firebase Authentication: For secure user authentication.
 - Google Fonts: For a wide variety of stylish and readable fonts.
 - Maps: open street map.